Category Archives: Case Studies

 All in all, the judgment sided Kiri’s valuation expert’s method and the sum of US$1,636m, but ruled that this required some minor technical calculations

-The insights provided in this case have been a feature of GAO’s valuation process.
+The insights provided in this case have been a feature of Gifted Group’s valuation process.

 Other cases include: